Proj221/DemoVer1_Huawei/README.md

 + seperate bubble comp with mood and emoji.
 Emoji would reflect by notifying the actors while mood would reflect by the sanity
 + add new behavior branches

+## Ep33_Set sanity value
++ add sanity concept to student AI
++ add numerical display on top of the bubble comp
++ set sanity drop rate with 4 levels, student would loss level1 + level2 when they are listening, but only level1 when they are idling
++ refactor